 The most common complaint we hear from new clients is that their old provider wasn’t ‘proactive’ enough.

 What does this mean?

-All making your systems more susceptible to cyber-attack.
+Allowing these key things to slip mean that your systems are more susceptible to cyber-attack.

 If your IT support partner is not proactive, this would not be discovered until you needed to restore your data from your backup.
-They would then have to let you know that your files had not been backing up for 3 weeks, 3 months or 3 years.
+They would then have to let you know that your files had not been backing up for the last 3 weeks, 3 months or 3 years!

 Questions you should be asking your current IT provider: